simonconway1979/CV/README.md

 *Deputy CEO*

 In 2003 I joined my father in his new educational consultancy business that he started in 2001.
 At first it was just the two of us.
-Today the business has grown to 35 employees and a turnover of £3m.
+Today the business has grown to 35 employees, heathly profits and a turnover above £3m.

 Over the years I had a wide range of roles and responsibilities.
 The largest of these was software and product development which has been an important factor in the continued growth of the company.
 This is where I grew to love software development and project management.